dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 ## Enter the JAAS LoginModule!

-It's time to introduce the [LoginModule](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASLMDevGuide.html) and configure the Hazelcast Cluster to use it when a client connects.
+It's time to introduce our implementation of the [LoginModule](http://docs.oracle.com/javase/7/docs/technotes/guides/security/jaas/JAASLMDevGuide.html) Interface and configure the Hazelcast Cluster to use it when a client connects.

+Our Implementation is called [ClientLoginModule](https://github.com/dbrimley/hazeldap/blob/master/hazeldap-server/src/main/java/com/craftedbytes/hazelcast/security/ClientLoginModule.java)

 You can have multiple LoginModules chained together, in this example we've configured just one using Spring Beans...